JeetDSharma/frontend-challanges/Readme.md

 ## README

-A collection of small Frontend Mentor challenges to practice responsive UI, layout, and styling.
+A collection of small Frontend challenges to practice responsive UI, layout, and styling.

 ## Table of Contents